overbaard/multi-repo-ci/README.md

  the 200MB file `my-large-file.zip` you will end up with a directory called `my-large-file.zip`.
 That directory will contain files created by splitting the original file, and a script called `reassemble.sh` which can be used to reassemble the file.
-However, these files will be merged into their original state before you can use them).
+However, these files will be merged into their original state before you can use them from any end jobs or custom component build jobs).